ILogOutOnTheToilet/kemono-dl/README.md

 # kemono-dl
-A downloader tool for kemono.party and coomer.party.
+A downloader tool for kemono.cr and coomer.st.

 ## How to use
 1. Install python 3.
 (Disable path length limit during install)
 2. Download source code for the [latest release](https://github.com/AplhaSlayer1964/kemono-dl/releases/latest) and extract it
 3. Then install requirements with  `pip install -r requirements.txt`
     - If the command doesn't run try adding `python -m`, `python3 -m`, or `py -m` to the front
-4. Get a cookie.txt file from kemono.party/coomer.party
+4. Get a cookie.txt file from kemono.cr/coomer.st
     - You can get a cookie text file on [Chrome](https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid?hl=en) with this extension.
     - A cookie.txt file is required to use downloader!
-5. Run `python kemono-dl.py --cookies "cookie.txt" --links https://kemono.party/SERVICE/user/USERID`
+5. Run `python kemono-dl.py --cookies "cookie.txt" --links https://kemono.cr/SERVICE/user/USERID`
     - If the script doesn't run try replacing `python` with `python3` or `py`

 # Command Line Options